rhodes-comp367/project3-karen-s-team/README.md

 # Final project

 **Explain the general theme and specific features of your project.**
+This is a 1 player shooting game that kills monsters that are spawned from the top of the screen.
+Every second, the monsters will

 **Cite any resources or existing code you used.**